easytarget/MQ-Pro-IO/precompiled-trees/README.md

 To run it you need to be in that directory, then run:
 `python3 list-pins.py MangoPi-MQ-Pro`
 * This produces the same map I use in the documentation and `.gpio` files in the folders above.
+* The data used to assemble the `.gpio` map files identifies which interface a pin is attached to, but not it's specific function for the interface.
+  * eg it can say 'pinX and pinY are mapped to a UART', but cannot identify which pin is the TX and which is the RX for it; a limitation of the data, my apologies..
+  * You therefore need to reference the [D1 pin mapping table](../reference/d1-pins.pdf) to get the exact functions for pins when running this for yourself.
+* The `.gpio` files uploaded here *have* been manually edited to note full pin function for convenience.

 # Install the Device Tree
 Installing is, in principle, simple.